Is Waste Management Inc. (WM) a Keeper?

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at WM starting from CLARK FRANK M, who sale 301 shares at the price of $114.14 back on Jan 21.
-After this action, CLARK FRANK M now owns 33,004 shares of Waste Management Inc., valued at $34,355 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at WM starting from Nagy Leslie K, who sale 169 shares at the price of $111.27 back on Feb 23.
+After this action, Nagy Leslie K now owns 2,768 shares of Waste Management Inc., valued at $18,805 using the latest closing price.

-POPE JOHN C, the Director of Waste Management Inc., sale 301 shares at $115.80 during a trade that took place back on Jan 19, which means that POPE JOHN C is holding 54,372 shares at $34,857 based on the most recent closing price.
+Morris John J, the EVP & Chief Operation Officer of Waste Management Inc., sale 33,449 shares at $110.42 during a trade that took place back on Feb 22, which means that Morris John J is holding 84,635 shares at $3,693,403 based on the most recent closing price.

 Stock Fundamentals for WM